marijnvdwekken/HydroSim/README.md

 Provides the human-machine interface (HMI) for visualization and interaction with the simulated system.

 ### Opensearch
-Retreives logs from the 2 webservers:
+Retrieves logs from the 2 webservers:
 1. Wordpress with RCE vulnerability
-2. ScadaLTS with privesc and RCE
+2. ScadaLTS with privilege escalation and RCE

 ## Features